South Australian Railways steel carriage stock: West Coast Railway

 In 1994, West Coast Railway acquired the remaining four cars from Newport - 700, 709, 711 and 714.
 These were transferred to Ballarat Workshops for restoration, and within a few years three of them had re-entered service as excursion class vehicles.
 709 was kept at Ballarat as a source of spare parts.

 When the company folded the four vehicles were sold to Steamrail.
 While in West Coast Railways service they used the code BK, following on from V/Line's use of that code for 702 and 703 in the period 1983–1992.

 709 was scrapped in 2011 at Ballarat East.

 Private sales

 When Australian Vintage Travel folded, two of their vehicles were sold privately.

 Weeroona, previously car 501, was sold in 1989 and re-entered service in 1993 with an end deck, kitchen and dining facilities, and only three compartments retained.
 It was named Terra Australis and coded TA501.
 By 1994 the vehicle had been repainted into blue with gold stripes and a white roof, with the new identity Terror Australis.

 The other private sale was car 707, which had been a club car named Waterford under Australian Vintage Travel, and previously the Johnnie Walker Club Car under SteamAge.
 By 1992 it had been rebuilt as an observation car at Thirlmere in New South Wales, and coded ABM707.
 Since then it has been renamed Crux Australis.

-The vehicles were spotted at Goulburn in June 2023.
+Two blue carriages, potentioally but not definitively 501 and 707, were sighted at Goulburn in June 2023.